clementino1971/BirdCLEF_2020/README.md

                   |      ...
                   |___specie_code960/

 And finally we process all the exemples of audio on train_chunks.
 For each chunk is generated a Melespectrograms and their harmonic and percussive components, according to [Dreidger, Mueller and Disch, 2014](http://www.terasoft.com.tw/conf/ismir2014/proceedings/T110_127_Paper.pdf).
 And they are saved as a compressed numpy array (.npz).
-As output of __processDataTrain.py__ we have:
+Each numpy array has the shape 40x200x3 As output of __processDataTrain.py__ we have:

      train/
           |___1.npz